Donders-Institute/bidscoin/docs/workflow.rst

    Clear the ``session`` label field if you have data with only one session.
 This will remove the optional session label from the BIDS output name

 .. tip::
-   You can compare or edit multiple run-items by right-clicking their selected BIDS output names (use shift-/control-click to select the run-items)
+   You can `compare <./screenshots.html>`__ or edit multiple run-items by right-clicking their selected BIDS output names (use shift-/control-click to select the run-items)

 Edit window
 ^^^^^^^^^^^